TOAST-DOCS/RDS-FOR-MARIADB/en/db-instance-new.md

 ## Apply parameter group changes

 Even if the settings for a parameter group associated with DB instance change, these changes do not apply automatically to DB instance.
-If the settings for the parameter applied to DB instance and the parameters group associated are different, the Web console displays **parameter** button.
+If the settings for the parameter applied to DB instance and the parameters group associated are different, the console displays **parameter** button.

 You can apply changes in a parameter group to DB instance by using one of the following methods.